robot-dreams/eop/notes.md

 Is the difficulty of order-selection with order 5 somehow related to the insolubility of quintics?
 What's the motivation for the axiom w(a * b) >= w(a) in the definition of a EuclideanSemiring?
 Chapter 5 Conclusion: What's a case of "adjusting theories to fit algorithmic requirements"?
+What are some sample implementations of "source" for a readable type, and how can we verify that the implementation is about as fast as an ordinary pointer dereference?
+How should we define equality for iterators?

 ## Definitions